romainaugier/pedump/README.md

           Dump the Hint/Name Table, if any
       --pe-dlls
-          Dump the DLLs names imported, if any --pe-debug-directory
+          Dump the DLLs names imported, if any --pe-export
+          Dump all the PE data related to exports, if any --pe-debug-directory
           Dump the debug information from the Debug Directory, if any --pe-exc-table
-          Dump the exception information from the Exception Table, if any --elf-headers
+          Dump the exception information from the Exception Table, if any

+      --elf-headers
-          Dump all the ELF headers
+          Dumps all the ELF headers
       --elf-header
-          Dump the ELF Base Header
+          Dumps the ELF Base Header
       --elf-program-headers
-          Dump the ELF Program Headers
+          Dumps the ELF Program Headers

       --sections
-          Dump the Sections
+          Dumps the Sections
       --sections-filter <SECTIONS_FILTER>
           Regulax expresion to filter the Sections to display [default: .*]
       --sections-data
-          Dump the Sections data along the Sections headers --disasm
+          Dumps the Sections data along with the headers

+      --disasm
-          Disassemble the code found in the Sections containing code --padding-size <PADDING_SIZE>
+          Disassemble the code found in the Sections containing code

+      --padding-size <PADDING_SIZE>
-          Padding size to apply when dumping information for better readability [default: 4] -h, --help
+          Padding size to apply when dumping information for better readability [default: 4]

+  -h, --help
           Print help
   -V, --version